Skip to main content

 -An Ottoman army under Ghalib ibn Musa'id, Sharif of Mecca, controls Arabia.

-I will fight the tabletop battles resulting from the campaign using Neil Thomas' Napoleonic Wargaming rules.
+I will fight the tabletop battles resulting from the campaign using Neil Thomas' Simplicity in Practice rules.
 In my campaign the French and the British can never become allies (at best they can be neutral towards each other).
 However the two Mameluke and the two Ottoman factions can have different interests and can be allied, neutral or at war with each other.

 For another example of a similar Napoleonic 6 nations campaign, but set in Europe check this LINK